optilude/xlsx-template/README.md

 * Column (array) and table (array-of-objects) insertions cause rows and cells to be inserted or removed.
 When this happens, only a limited number of adjustments are made:
-    * Merged cells to the right of cells where insertions or deletions are made are moved right or left, appropriately.
+    * Merged cells and named cells/ranges to the right of cells where insertions or deletions are made are moved right or left, appropriately.
 This may not work well if cells are merged across rows, unless all rows have the same number of insertions.
-    * Merged cells or named tables below rows where further rows are inserted are moved down.
+    * Merged cells, named tables or named cells/ranges below rows where further rows are inserted are moved down.
   Formulae are not adjusted.
 * As a corollary to this, it is not always easy to build formulae that refer to cells in a table (e.g. summing all rows) where the exact number of rows